 His research interests include rural emergency and trauma care as well as psychological factors associated with the practice of emergency medicine.

 Dr. Freedman is a member of the Sections of Pediatric Emergency Medicine and Gastroenterology at the Alberta Children’s Hospital in Calgary, Alberta.
 He completed his residency at The Hospital for Sick Children (Toronto) in 2000 and a pediatric emergency medicine fellowship in 2003 at Children’s Memorial Hospital (Chicago).
 He obtained a Master’s of Science in Clinical Investigation at Northwestern University.
-In 2016 he assumed the role of Chair, Pediatric Emergency Research Canada and was appointed the Alberta Children’s Hospital Foundation Professor in Child Health and Wellness with a focus on Shiga Toxin producing Escherichia coli (STEC) infection.
+From 2016-2020 he was Chair, Pediatric Emergency Research Canada (now Past-Chair) and was appointed the Alberta Children’s Hospital Foundation Professor in Child Health and Wellness with a focus on Shiga Toxin producing Escherichia coli (STEC) infection.

 His research focus is on applying clinical research to the treatment of children with gastroenteritis and includes the use of antiemetics, probiotics, and rehydration.
 He is the principal investigator on multiple probiotic multicentre clinical trials with funding support from both CIHR and the NIH.
-Dr. Freedman is also conducting work in Pakistan with funding from The Bill and Melinda Gates and Thrasher Research Foundations.
-He additionally leads the Alberta Provincial Pediatric EnTeric InfectioN TEam (APPETITE) that unites 25 investigators from across the province to reshape our knowledge, approach and management of pediatric enteric infections.
-Together, his work in developing and developed nations is focused on improving outcomes in children with gastroenteritis.
+Dr. Freedman has recently received support from CIHR to study a novel acute mental health care bundle.
+During the past year, he has served as an international leader on numerous evaluations on the epidemiology of COVID-19 infection in children.
+His work in developing and developed nations is focused on improving for acutely ill and injured children.
+Dr. Freedman is also part of the Pediatric Emergency Research Team based in Calgary, Alberta.

 Director of TREKK and Principle Investigator